Professor Adrian Briggs

 Adrian Briggs has private international law, which in Oxford is only available to those pursuing graduate degrees, as his principal research and teaching interest.

-Otherwise, his Private International Law in Myanmar (2015) and The Law of Contract in Myanmar (jointly with Andrew (now Lord) Burrows (2017)) served to provide an alternative, and utterly absorbing, intellectual challenge, though the joy of teaching in Myanmar has had to be replaced by the sad substitute of zooming to Myanmar.
+Aside from the English conflict of laws, Private International Law in Myanmar (2015) and The Law of Contract in Myanmar (jointly with Andrew (now Lord) Burrows (2017)) provided an alternative, and utterly absorbing, intellectual challenge.

 Where next?